Skip to main content

 • hostSelector.hostgroup: Selects which pool of wasmCloud hosts runs this workload.
 The Helm chart installs three host pods labelled hostgroup: default—this is the correct target for most deployments.
 Custom host groups can be created to isolate workloads or provide specialized capabilities.

-• components.image: This defines the registry address we will use to fetch our Wasm image.
+• components.image: Defines the registry address we will use to fetch our Wasm image.

-• hostInterfaces: These declare which capability interfaces the host will make available to the component.
+• hostInterfaces: Declares which capability interfaces the host will make available to the component.
 Without an explicit entry here, the component cannot access that capability.
 Since the HTTP and key-value capabilities use well-known built-in interfaces, all we have to do is list them.

 Open the file and update the image name with the correct registry address.
 If you're using GitHub Packages, that means replacing <namespace> with your GitHub namespace.